Farama-Foundation/MAgent2/README.md

     <img src="MAgent2-text.png" width="500px"/>
 </p>

-MAgent is a library for creating 2D environments with very large numbers of agents for conducting research in Multi-Agent Reinforcement Learning.
+MAgent2 is a library for creating 2D environments with very large numbers of agents for conducting research in Multi-Agent Reinforcement Learning.
 These can look like this:

 <img src="magent-graph-1.gif" width="200"><img src="magent-graph-2.gif" width="200">